muhualiushui/AI_Simulation_Llama2/ReadMe.md

 ## Final Steps:
 You would able to see the `Enter option:` again after one simulation complete:
-- To save the results, type "fin".
+- To save the results, type `fin`
-- To exit without saving, type "exit".
+- To exit without saving, type `exit`
 - To run another simulation, type "run" followed by a number.